-TAs are appointed \$3,129 for 100 hours for a 5-credit course and are subject to higher tax withholdings as well as contributions to the DC Plan Safe Harbor.
+Summer session TAships pay \$3,038 per 5 week session and are subject to higher tax withholdings as well as contributions to the DC Plan Safe Harbor.

 Financial Aid

 Financial Aid Office

 Application

 The Financial Aid Office awards need-based financial aid to UCSC students.
 To apply, file the Free Application for Federal Student Aid (FAFSA) available in December for the following year.
 An otherwise eligible graduate student must also be in good standing, be enrolled in five credits or more, and be making satisfactory academic progress to receive financial aid.
 Students who have not filed a FAFSA form are ineligible for fellowships.